Selfhood and

 account both positive and negative learning experiences.
 How well a child

-succeeds at this complicated task depends to a large extent on sustained support
+succeeds at this complicated task depends to a large extent on sustained

-understands about himself in various learning situations."
+what he understands about himself in various learning situations."

 [Compare academic locus